KasperOmari/Kasper/README.md

 # Kasper

-This Repo just for random stuff to share with people :)
+This Repo just for random stuff I was doing :)